confianceai/renault-welding-use-case/documentation/index.md

 Optionally, the AI component could additionally return the probability associated with each possible output state.
 If present, this information will be used by the evaluation process and could improve the final quality score of the solution.

 ## Operational Domain Design (ODD) Definition

-Optionally, the AI component could additionally return the probability associated with each possible output state.
-If present, this information will be used by the evaluation process and could improve the final quality score of the solution.

 The Operational Domain Design defines the set of input images for which the AI component is expected to return a predicted state.